 There is a lot of speculation going on about how cold is too cold for a diesel truck.
-You can find information on the internet that the freezing point of the diesel fuel is around -112 Fahrenheit or -80 Celsius.
+You can find information on the internet that the freezing point of diesel fuel is around -112 Fahrenheit or -80 Celsius.
 Now, you think that you will never be in an area where it gets that cold and you should be good to go.
 Wrong.

-The diesel in your fuel tank and fuel lines doesn’t have to be solid froze to cause you troubles.
-On temperatures below 15 Fahrenheit / – 9.5 Celsius, the diesel fuel starts to change its form and it is becoming more like a gel.
+The diesel in your fuel tank and fuel lines doesn’t have to be solid frozen to cause you trouble.
+At temperatures below 15 Fahrenheit / – 9.5 Celsius, the diesel fuel starts to change its form and it is becoming more like a gel.

 Then there are the impurities in the diesel, like water.
 As we all know, water freezes at 32 Fahrenheit or 0 Celsius.
 We also know that there shouldn’t be water in our diesel fuel.
 But, somehow all of our diesel has a small percentage of water in it.

 The diesel can get contaminated with water due to condensation and handling.
-The thing is that the diesel fuel tanks have no vapor pressure to displace the air coming from condensation.
+The thing is that diesel fuel tanks have no vapor pressure to displace the air coming from condensation.
 So, when it’s hot, the air expands and it is forced out.
 Now that you know how cold is too cold for a diesel truck, let’s move on.

 Why is My Diesel Car Hard To Start When It’s Cold?

-Because the diesel engines operate this way, there is a certain limit as to how hot the air can actually get after compression.
-The colder the air is to begin with, the less hot it’s going to be after the compression occurs.
+Because diesel engines operate this way, there is a certain limit as to how hot the air can actually get after compression.
+The colder the air is, to begin with, the less hot it’s going to be after the compression occurs.
 In some instances, especially during winter, the air is too cold to start with that it simply cannot ignite the diesel fuel.

-As a result, the diesel engines utilize glow plugs to help start the engine whenever it’s cold outside.
-The glow plugs acts as a miniature space heater inside of the cylinder.
+As a result, diesel engines utilize glow plugs to help start the engine whenever it’s cold outside.
+The glow plugs act as a miniature space heater inside the cylinder.
 Electricity is sent to the glow plug and it heats up the air inside so that combustion can occur.
 Once the engine gets to an operating temperature, the glow plugs shut off and it runs as normal.

 If your glow plugs fail, it would be hard to start your vehicle.
 Even if your glow plugs work fine, it takes a little bit of time for them to heat up the air so you can start your engine.
 So, if it takes you a little bit of time to start your vehicle when it’s cold, know that the glow plugs take time to heat up the air.